I have to go to this conference next month.

 What if I told you that all those things you “have to do” are actually a series of choices?
 That you can change those choices and make dramatic improvement in your level of satisfaction?
 At first you might think I was a little bit crazy, but the truth is, almost everything we do is a choice.

 We choose to respond to emails, and when and how we do so.
-We choose to pay our bills on time, or not.
-We choose to join committees, and how much we participate.
+We choose to pay our bills on time, or not, and join committees, and how much we participate.
 We even choose to pay our taxes.
 There are consequences for each of these choices – some of them intended and some unintended.
 If we change our choice, we may change the consequence.
 Sometimes the change is positive and sometimes it’s negative.
 Some consequences might be extremely severe, like going to prison for tax evasion.
 But, at the end of the day, each choice is still ours to make.

 Having Choices Changes Things